-This three-session program is for those who identify as young men and who are entering or just completing 9th grade.
+This weekend afternoon program is for those who identify as young men and who are entering or just completing 9th grade.

 We’ll discuss important issues in a way that the schools don’t address— truthfully, with real-life answers and ways to face these fears and find the courage to make healthy decisions while still having a reputation that doesn’t label them as weak or cause them to be passively rejected.

 The pressure to be sexually active, abusive, and predatorial is huge in high schools.
 This underground but acceptable behavior is not easy to bypass for young men.
 We will discuss ways to: